systeminit/si/app/docs/src/explanation/iac-comparison.md

 It should have a Name tag that subscribes to the id of a Random Pet named 'ec2 web random name'.
 ```
-It will then make a plan, inspect the schema for the relevant schemas, and create the components in a new change set.
+It will then make a plan, inspect the relevant schemas, and create the components in a new change set.
 After a few seconds of work, it will respond with something like this:

 ```
 ● Excellent!
 I've successfully created: